cscribn/finance-ytd/README.md

 # finance-ytd
 Get the year-to-date change for assets in your portfolio, instead of the daily change.

 Most financial websites show the daily change of assets.
 The purpose of this gem is to provide year-to-date change.
-ETFs, mutual funds, and Bitcoin are supported via money.cnn.
+Markets, ETFs, mutual funds, and Bitcoin are supported via money.cnn.
+Treasuries are supported via bloomberg.com.
 Precious metals are supported using apmex.com, but require users to pass in last year's ending price.

 # Installation
 ```ruby